Yellow Spice Powder Guide: Types, Uses, Health Benefits & Buying Tips

 Colorful Chemistry

 Many of these spices get their golden hue from natural pigments like curcumin (in turmeric) and crocin (in saffron).
-These compounds are not only responsible for their color but also offer potential health benefits such as anti-inflammatory properties and antioxidant effects.
+These compounds are not only responsible for their color but also offer potential health benefits, as studied by authoritative health organizations.

 Types of Yellow Spice Powders